skunkpirates42/python-playground/notes.md

       - Run scientific applications - Python is very good at crunching numbers.
 (NASA uses python for some stuff)
       - Control robots w/ it
       - Interact w/ things like Rasberry Pi
+      - Build simple games
+      - Write a small customizable database
+      - build a specialized GUI app
+      - automate computer tasks like performing a search and replace over a large number of text files or rearranging photo files in a custom way
   - __It is a general purpose programming language -- It can be used for many different things__
       - It doesn't have any specific purpose so its very flexible, as opposed to something like PHP which is designed for the web ony
   - __A high-level programming language__